fernflower/trvalypobytexamchecker/README.md

 Once the user subscribes to the updates using `/track` or `/track praha, brno, kolin`, the bot will inform them about any status change as soon as it happens.

+### Separate checker and bot deployment

+After March 27, 2023 the layout and fetching mechanism of the exams tracking page have changed.
+A single curl request and results parsing was no longer enough - the generation of exam slots is now done by javascript code and the web introduced other pretty strict anti-automation measures.
+So now the bare minimum is to have a webpage fetched by a browser, which makes checker container pretty heavy and thus not runnable on a default low-CPU virtual machine.
+You may need to separate checker and bot deployment and implement a distribution channel for fetched data between the machines.

+To run checker only use

+`docker-compose -f checker-docker-compose.yml up`

+To run bot use

+`docker-compose -f bot-docker-compose.yml up`

 ## To be done

 - [ ] Choices for cities in /track command as ReplyKeyboardMarkup